djeada/Linux-Notes/notes/file_system.md

 | `/root`         | Serves as the home directory for the root (superuser) account, distinct from the root directory (`/`). |
 | `/boot`         | Stores files vital for the boot process, including the Linux kernel and the boot loader. |
 | `/media` and `/mnt` | Serve as mount points for file systems and removable devices like CDs, USB drives, etc. |

-## Special Directory Names

-In a UNIX file system, certain directory names have a special meaning:

-1. `./` refers to the current directory.
-This is often used when running a script or binary in the current directory, like `./script.sh`.

-2. `../` refers to the parent directory, the directory above the current one in the filesystem hierarchy.

-3. `~/` is a shortcut that refers to the current user's home directory.
-For example, `~/Documents` would lead to the Documents directory in the current user's home directory.

 ## File System Types